Lazza/Fuji/README.md

 *logical* nature, i.e. it includes only existing files.
 The software generates a DMG file that can be imported in several digital forensics programs.

+It is released under the terms of the GNU General Public License (version 3).

 ## Drive preparation